katahiromz/RisohEditor/Standardize.md

 #endif    // APSTUDIO_INVOKED
 ```

+### TEXTINCLUDE 1

+TEXTINCLUDE 1 specifies the local header (custom resource header) to be included by this resource file.

+However, RisohEditor uses `resource.h` in parallel even if you specify a custom resource header.

+Please specify that `resource.h` is to be included from the custom resource header.

+It is recommended that you use forward slashes, not backslashes, to separate paths.

+### TEXTINCLUDE 2

+TEXTINCLUDE 2 specifies the system headers to be included by this resource file.
+You can specify system headers to load in addition to `<windows.h>` and `<commctrl.h>`.

+### TEXTINCLUDE 3

+TEXTINCLUDE 3 specifies the code to embed read-only resource data in this resource file.
+With RisohEditor, you can choose whether or not to import TEXTINCLUDE 3 when loading from the app.

 ## NOTE

 - The resource file and "resource.h" file should use C++ comments rather than C comments.